This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Palenque is a very popular Mayan site in Mexico.
 It’s tucked away in the forest, with howler monkeys in the background all around you.
 We hired a guide, who was awesome!
 We were glad we did this because he taught us a lot about the site’s history and how it ties in with modern-day indigenous cultures in Mexico.
 With covid restrictions in 2021, we could not climb the ruins.

 Listen, Palenque is small.
 Like super small and spread out.
 Downtown is nothing to write home about.
 ALSO, it’s SO HOT YALL.
 It was between 100-108 F degrees every day.
 Having air conditioning is a MUST.
 We suggest checking out booking.com ahead of time to book your stay!
 Also, Palenque is far from San Cris so we recommend you stay at least two days so you can see the other cool stuff around like waterfalls and a tour of the jungle!
-In downtown San Cristobal there are countless tour companies advertising various tours to Palenque.
-It’s easy to book!
+We have a detailed article with Tips on Exploring Palenque Chiapas for all everything you need to plan your trip!

 Epic things to do: Waterfalls Agua Azul, Roberto Barrios & Misol-Ha